Head Teacher’s Welcome

 The school is committed to healthier living and learning.
 It was awarded Healthy School Status in 2012.

 A copy is on this website.
 All parents will be asked to read, sign and return it when their child is first admitted to our school.

 The school strongly believes that Primary aged children should not have excessive amounts of homework.
 A homework policy is available from school.

 All classes have an Interactive Whiteboard for daily use.
 The school has a dedicated area for networked laptops and an additional trolley of laptops to be used in the classroom.
 Other technology includes digital cameras, video cameras, control technology software for stage lighting, audio and microscopes.
 The school is working towards its ICT vision of equipping children with functional and creative technology skills.
 The use of ICT to enhance children’s learning is a key element of our ICT vision.

 Statutory guidance came into effect September 2015.
 Only essential medication can be administered in school (3 times a day can be administered at breakfast, after school and bedtime).
 A person with parental responsibility should complete a procedure for administration of medicines available from the Office Manager.
 All medicines and inhalers should be clearly labelled with the name of the child.

 National Curriculum Assessments (SATs)

 We have for many years ranked among the top achieving schools with a high proportion of children making excellent progress and well above average attainment.
-With a new National Curriculum for September 2014, the government is committed to a new assessment strategy which will take full effect from May 2016.
-As a Cluster of schools we have been discussing some common principles for assessment.
+As part of the new National Curriculum for September 2014, the government committed to a new assessment strategy which took full effect from May 2016.
+As a Cluster of schools we discussed some common principles for assessment.
 Our cluster wide approach to assessment for learning alongside our ‘high aspirations and expectations for all’ will prepare our youngsters for any external summative assessments.

 Stepping Stones Pre-School